 The ninth printed volume of the Lives was published in 2005, taking the total number of printed biographies published to over 7600, covering all those fellows (FRCS) who were known to have died between 1844 and 2002.

 The Lives of the Fellows team has uploaded online entries for all those fellows who have died since 2002, and continue to add entries for newly deceased fellows on a monthly basis.

 New for 2014

-Records for all deceased former presidents of the Royal College of Surgeons and all biographies from the printed volumes one, two, three and four are now available online.
-The Lives of the Fellows team is currently busy adding entries from volume five (1965-73).
+Records for all deceased former presidents of the Royal College of Surgeons and all biographies from the printed volumes one, two, three, four and five are now available online.
+The Lives of the Fellows team is currently busy adding entries from volume six (1974-82).

 If you are a current fellow and would like to provide us with updated details of your career, please send us a CV or fill in a Lives of the Fellows form (DOC format, PDF format) and return it to the college.

 Are you interested in writing a fellow’s obituary?
 For author instructions and advice please email firstname.lastname@example.org

 If you would like to report the death of a fellow please email the membership department email@example.com